 Then, one letter at a time, I used a foam craft brush to coat the entire canvas with Mod Podge.
 Then I decoupaged the back of the letter.
-I put the letter in place on the canvas, and I painted a layer of decoupage on top of the letter – making sure to seal the edges
+I put the letter in place on the canvas, and I painted a layer of decoupage on top of the letter.
+Finish up by making sure to seal the edges.

 I repeated this process for all four letters.
 Then I gave the entire canvas one final coat of Mod Podge – just for fun.

 Then I let it dry (for an hour or so) – and this is my finished Pottery Barn knock off canvas: